-In the case of a new type of Hot rolled product of structural steels or Stainless steel in an existing factory, the information on all crucial changes in Factory Production Control and in equipment involved in the production of the product must be considered.
+In the case of a new type of structural components in steel or aluminium in an existing factory, the information on all crucial changes in Factory Production Control and in equipment involved in the production of the product must be considered.
 This must form the basis for deciding, depending on the importance of the changes to the FPC, whether a special inspection is necessary.
 In such case, any new equipment that has brought about a notable change in the works' manual must be inspected to verify that it meets the appropriate requirements.